|An Outline Describing the Types of Photographic Images Found Within this Website, Including Styles, Sizes, Dating, etc.

 Unmounted Photographs: A general term for any paper based photographic image of any size or time period not mounted on a card backing or other substrate.

-Glass Plate Images: The earliest popular photographic images of the 19th Century, Daguerreotypes and Ambrotypes are not represented in this collection at this time and therefore will not be described.
-There are several glass plate negatives
+Glass Plate Images: The earliest popular photographic images of the 19th Century, Daguerreotypes and Ambrotypes are represented in this collection in a very limited manner due to their extreme rarity.
+There are several glass plate

 A certain measure of protection must be given to antique photographic images if they are to be preserved for future generations.
 The biggest enemy of vintage photographs is light.
 Images should never be stored or displayed in direct light be it sun